simonprewo/vagrantbox-hadoop-containerexecutor/README.md

 # Purpose
-The Purpose of this project is to create an environment to test the Docker-Container-Executor in Yarn.
-Docker-Container-Executor can be found here: https://hadoop.apache.org/docs/r2.7.2/hadoop-yarn/hadoop-yarn-site/DockerContainerExecutor.html
+The Purpose of this project is to create an environment to test the execution of Docker-Containers in Yarn.
+Docker-Container-Executor can be found here: https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/DockerContainers.html

 # How-To
 To use this you need to have Virtualbox and Vagrant installed.